c-mauderer/Master-Clock/README.md

 ### Useage Instructions

 A voltage of approx. 3 to 10 V can be applied to the input of the circuit board.
-Higher voltages are likely to lead to lower currents in the switching regulator section.
+Higher voltages lead to lower energy consumptions.
 The processor is supplied via a linear regulator and therefore has a constant current consumption (and thus an increasing energy consumption with increasing voltage).
-However, the switching regulator part should predominate in the energy budget.
+However, the switching regulator part predominates in the energy budget.
+Therefore a higher voltage is better.

 The motor of the clock is connected to the output.
 The polarity is not relevant.